• Skip to primary navigation

 • Electric Pressure Cooker (Instant Pot)

-• Turn the Instant Pot on HI Sauté .
+2. Turn the Instant Pot on HI Sauté.
 When the display reads "hot" add 1 tablespoon of the oil.
 Brown the chicken thighs on both sides in batches adding additional oil as needed.
+This will only take 3-4 minutes per side to reach golden brown.

-• Remove the chicken from the pot and add the water.
+3. Remove the chicken from the pot and add the water or broth.
 Scrape the bottom of the pot with a wooden spoon to remove any burned bits.
 Cancel sauté function.

-• Add the trivet to the pot, then the chicken.
-Seal the lid and pressure cook on high for 10 minutes.
+4. Add the trivet (or steamer basket will work) to the pot, then stack the chicken on top.
+Seal the Instant pot lid and pressure cook on high for 10 minutes.

-• When the Instant Pot is finished cooking, do a 10 minute natural pressure release, then release the rest of the pressure with a quick release.
+5. When the Instant Pot is finished cooking, do a 10 minute natural pressure release, then release the rest of the pressure with a quick release.
+Check the chicken for doneness by inserting an meat thermometer probe into the chicken thigh and make sure the internal temperature is at least 165F.

 More Instant Pot Recipes